-The Trustees recognise there are other risks including the following listed along with the steps taken to manage them:
+The Trustees recognise there are other risks including the following (listed along with the steps taken to manage them):

 - Risks may arise from the lack of diversification of investments.
 Subject to managing the risk from a mismatch of assets and liabilities, the Trustees aim to ensure the asset allocation policy in place results in an adequately diversified portfolio. - Liabilities may increase due to a fall in long term gilt yields and/or a rise in inflation expectations.
 The Trustees aim to "hedge" a proportion of this risk, through investment in assets which will also increase in value in response to such changes including Gilts, Liability Driven Investments ("LDI" - Geared Gilts and related instruments) and corporate bonds.
 "Target" hedge levels are set out in Section 6. - Large short term gilt yield movements may lead to LDI capital calls that exceed the Scheme's ability to meet them within the required timeframe.
 The Trustees manage this via choice of LDI provider and through maintaining sufficient capital buffer with the LDI manager to withstand material movements. - The risk that the day-to-day management of the assets will not achieve the rate of investment return expected by the Trustees.
-They recognise that the use of an active Investment Manager involves such a risk.
+They recognise that the use of an active

+Investment Manager involves such a risk.
 Section 5 sets out the Trustees' policy for mitigating this risk.

 - The risk that a change in strategy will be implemented when the markets being sold/bought are temporarily low/high.
-This is managed by implementing change when supported by the Scheme's funding level and by setting limits to the size of any one trade. - The documents governing the manager appointments include a number of guidelines which, among other things, are designed to ensure that only suitable investments are held by the Scheme; - The Trustees receive regular reports from the Scheme's managers and investment adviser.
-Combined with regular meetings of an investment subcommittee this allows the Trustees to check that nothing has occurred that would bring into question the continuing suitability of the current investments; - The safe custody of the Scheme's assets is delegated to professional custodians either directly or via the use of pooled vehicles. - Considerations specific to Environmental, Social and Governance ("ESG") issues are addressed in section 11.
+This is managed by implementing change when supported by the Scheme's funding level and by setting limits to the size of any one trade. - Investment in foreign markets introduces currency risk which is managed through the total allocation to these markets and use of currency hedging where appropriate. - The documents governing the manager appointments include a number of guidelines which, among other things, are designed to ensure that only suitable investments are held by the Scheme. - The Trustees receive regular reports from the Scheme's managers and investment adviser.
+Combined with regular meetings of an investment subcommittee this allows the Trustees to check that nothing has occurred that would bring into question the continuing suitability of the current investments. - The safe custody of the Scheme's assets is delegated to professional custodians either directly or via the use of pooled vehicles. - Considerations specific to Environmental, Social and Governance ("ESG") issues are addressed in section 11.